How Does Yoga Improve Flexibility?

 - Yoga poses that stretch the body can help create a positive state of mind

-Yoga Poses To Improve Flexibility
+Yoga Poses For Flexibility

-The starting point for improving flexibility, would be to focus on a muscle group or joint that may have limited or restricted range of movement.
+The starting point for enhancing flexibility, would be to focus on a muscle group or joint that may have limited or restricted range of movement.
 The yoga poses below can help improve the range of movement and also the flexibility of that muscle group.

 These stretches are a gentle way to introduce yoga to beginners, whilst also being relevant for skiers and runners as well as all other sporting activities.
 Be patient with your body – it will take time for the stretches to enhance your overall flexibility.
 Hold each yoga pose for around 5 breaths to allow the muscles to gradually grow into the pose.